What is a Multilateral Convention (an MLI)?

 The Convention operates to modify tax treaties between two or more Parties to the Convention.
 The MLI will not function in the same way as an amending protocol to a single existing tax treaty, which would directly amend or modify the texts of the tax treaty; instead, it will be applied alongside existing tax treaties, modifying their applications to order to implement the BEPS measures.
 [Paragraph 13 of the Explanatory Statement to the Convention, OECD]

-See how contracting jurisdictions have adopted the MLI articles in the application of their bilateral tax treaties:
+See how contracting jurisdictions have adopted the MLI provisions in the application of their bilateral tax treaties. [here]

 What is a covered tax agreement (a CTA)?

 Article 2(1)(a) provides that a covered tax agreement refers to an agreement for the avoidance of double taxation with respect to taxes on income (whether or not other taxes are also covered),

 (i) that is in force between two or more parties to the DTA, and/or jurisdictions which are parties to an agreement described above and for those international relations a Party is responsible ## ; and

 (ii) with respect to which, each such party has, pursuant to article 29(1) of the Convention, made a notification to the OECD Depositary listing the agreement as well as any amendment or accompanying instruments thereto as an agreement that it wishes to be covered by the Convention.

 What is difference between a Signatory and a Party to the Convention?

 A state/jurisdiction becomes a Signatory after signing the Multilateral Convention.
 The Signatory becomes a party to the Convention after the Signatory deposits to the Secretary-General of the OECE (the depositary) the instrument of ratification, acceptance or approval.